Your right to privacy

 - the use meets one of the other exceptions in the Australian Privacy Principles

-When your personal information is collected from you, you will usually be advised of its intended use at the point of collection.
-Your information may also be used by other services within the department, as authorised or required by law.
+When your personal information is collected, you will usually be advised of its intended use at the point of collection.
+Your information may also be used by our other services, as authorised or required by law.

 Disclosure of information